All requests to the API consist of the following:

 - Body: Any JSON body that is required by the resource (POST only).

 - Authorisation Parameters: In every request made to the REST API (except when generating a token) you will be required to pass your credentials as Basic Authentication or the Token you have generated.

 The base URL for the API is https://rest.smsportal.com and supports HTTPS.
 To access a specific version of the API, simply postfix the URL with the version of the API, as in the case of https://rest.smsportal.com/v1.

 The base URL will always be set to use the latest version of the API.
 However, in order to reduce the chance of compatibility issues, always reference the version you are developing against in the URL.

-When using API keys, always make sure that you keep them secure.
+When using API credentials, always make sure that you keep them secure.
 Exposing your credentials publicly can result in your account being compromised.

-- Do not embed API keys directly in code:
+- Do not embed API credentials directly in code: